engboris/transcendental-syntax/README.md

 ```
 ./lsc.exe [-showsteps] [-noloops] <inputfile>
 ```
-where `-noloops` forbids trivial equations `X=X` during computation.
-This equation usually yields trivial loops linking two rays of a same star.
-This is something which can be unwanted in some cases.

 # Examples

 Some example files with the `.stellar` extension in `/examples` are ready to be executed.
 Below, some explanations of how to create other examples are given.
-In Eng's thesis, ways to work with other models of computation is a simple way are provided (Turing machines, pushdown automata, transducers, alternating automata etc).
+In Eng's thesis, ways to work with other models of computatio are described (Turing machines, pushdown automata, transducers, alternating automata etc).

 ## Constructing logic programs